 With many years of experience guiding individuals and families through every stage of getting divorce, our divorce solicitors in North Yorkshire are dedicated to getting the outcome you need for you and your loved ones in the right way for your circumstances.

-We are accredited by the Law Society for Family Law, Family Law Advanced, Family Mediation and Children Law, reflecting the breadth and depth of our legal expertise.
+We are accredited by the Law Society for Family Law, Family Law Advanced and Children Law, reflecting the breadth and depth of our legal expertise.

 For more complex matters, including making divorce settlements and arrangements for children, we may be able to deal with each stage of the process on a fixed fee basis or charge according to an hourly rate, depending on the circumstances.

-Some divorce cases can be handled quickly and easily if both partners agree, whereas others require a longer period where children and financial assets are to be carefully handled
+The divorce process can be complex.
+Some divorce cases can be handled quickly and easily if both partners agree, whereas others require a longer period where children and financial assets are to be carefully handled.

-Changing your name & your children’s names after divorce
+Changing your name and your children’s names after divorce

-A common issue following divorce is the request to change your name or the name of your children.
+A common issue following divorce is the request to change your name or the name of your children after divorce.
 We offer a fixed fee change of name service, making it fast and straightforward for you to legally change your and/or your children’s names.

-Separating your finances is often the most complex part of getting divorced but is also essential to allow you to make a clean break and move on with your life.
+Separating your finances and property [JB5] are often the most complex part of getting divorced but is also essential to allow you to make a clean break and move on with your life.
 Our divorce solicitors can help you to get a fair settlement that meets your needs, usually without the need for court proceedings.
+This can be especially important for high net worth divorces.

-If you are facing the end of your marriage or civil partnership it is really important not to overlook pensions.
-Getting divorced can be emotional and stressful and looking at the assets including pensions can seem daunting.
+If you are facing the end of your marriage or civil partnership it is really important not to overlook pensions, especially if you have a valuable public sector pension.
 Speak to your divorce solicitor about your financial position and don’t overlook pensions just because they can seem complicated.

 The Pensions Advisory Guide is designed to help people who are separating work out what to do re pensions and divorce, what the law says on pension sharing or splitting and how to come to an agreement.
 It also sets out what other help is available to help you plan for the future.